 - (1) Where Council decides to charge a registered person with improper conduct after consideration of the referral or report, as the case may be, referred to in Rule 25, it must appoint a member of Council or a registered professional planner to act as prosecutor.
-The person so appointed may with the consent of Council and on terms acceptable to Council, appoint a practising attorney or advocate with experience of no less than 10 years, assisting him or her with the prosecution of the accused. - (2) The prosecutor shall prepare a charge sheet substantially in accordance with the form published for such purposes on the website relevant to this sub-rule and same shall be served on the accused together with a copy of the investigation report, if applicable, and a copy of the rules and provisions of the Act applicable to the relevant proceedings. - (3) Should the Registrar decide not to refer the matter to Council for further action as contemplated in Rule 25(4), or should Council decide not to prosecute after having considered the matter under circumstances contemplated in Rule 25(3), the complainant shall be notified of the said decision and also be furnished with reasons for the decision. - (4) Where the accused has been interviewed or questioned by the investigating officer under circumstances contemplated in Section 19(4) of the Act or where an accused has been charged and Council subsequently resolves to withdraw this charge, the aforesaid provisions pertaining to notification of a decision not to prosecute, shall also apply to the accused, with the necessary changes. - (5) Once the accused has been notified of a charge as contemplated in Rule 26, the provisions of Section 20 of the Act shall find application, subject thereto that the accused shall be afforded a period of no less than 30 days to submit the document contemplated in Section 20(3)(c) of the Act to Council.
+The person so appointed may with the consent of Council and on terms acceptable to Council, appoint a practising attorney or advocate with experience of no less than 10 years, assisting him or her with the prosecution of the respondent. - (2) The prosecutor shall prepare a charge sheet substantially in accordance with the form published for such purposes on the website relevant to this Sub-Rule and same shall be served on the respondent together with a copy of the investigation report, if applicable, and a copy of the Rules and provisions of the Act applicable to the relevant proceedings. - (3) Should the Registrar decide not to refer the matter to Council for further action as contemplated in Rule 25(4), or should Council decide not to prosecute after having considered the matter under circumstances contemplated in Rule 25(3), the complainant shall be notified of the said decision and also be furnished with reasons for the decision.

+- (4) Where the registered person accused of improper conduct has been interviewed or questioned by the investigating officer under circumstances contemplated in Section 19(4) of the Act or where a registered person is charged and Council subsequently resolves to withdraw the charge, the aforesaid provisions pertaining to notification of a decision not to prosecute, shall with the necessary changes also apply to the registered person so accused. - (5) Once the registered person so accused has been notified of a charge as contemplated in Rule 26, the provisions of Section 20 of the Act shall find application, subject thereto that the registered person so accused shall be afforded a period of no less than 30 days to submit the document contemplated in Section 20(3)(c) of the Act to Council.